REBELinBLUE/kube-guide/3-tutorial.md

 * Creating ConfigMaps & Secrets
 * Using ConfigMaps & Secrets as Volumes and Environment Variables
 * TLS Secrets & Using them with Ingresses
+* Using Persistent Volumes
+* Replicas, Probes and Deployment Strategy

 ## Helm